 Many families seek mental health assistance for their kids, but few families I meet think about some of the most important questions to ask when going through the process of selecting providers and methods of help.
-In fact, in far too many cases parents make hurried decisions based on little more than talking to a friend or neighbor, and then eventually meet with a mental health professional without having important questions to discuss with the provider.
+In fact, in far too many cases parents make hurried decisions based on little more than talking to a friend or neighbor, and then eventually meet with a mental health professional without having questions to discuss with the provider.
 Should you call a psychiatrist or Psychologist?
 Should you investigate teletherapy, or focus on traditional in-person counseling?
 Would a treatment plan built on psychotropic drugs be pursued, or a non-drug life skills approach instead?
 It is important to become a critical thinking consumer when examining mental health options, as the treatments currently available range dramatically with respect to outcomes, side effects, and costs.

 The top 5 questions parents should ask when examining mental health options for kids

 - How is a diagnosis determined?
 In some cases today pediatricians passively go along with a parent’s request for “help” with respect to their child’s depression, anxiety, or lacking attention.
-No formal diagnosis takes place, but instead the parent is given a prescription for a psychotropic medication.
-Generally speaking, simply filling a prescription without a counseling component is not the best way to begin psychological services, and parents should instead seek help from an experienced, licensed clinician using a formal diagnostic system.
+No formal diagnosis takes place, but instead the parent is given a trial prescription for a psychotropic medication.
+Generally speaking, simply filling a prescription without a counseling component is not the best way to begin psychological services, and parents should continue to seek help from an experienced, licensed clinician using a formal diagnostic system.